 5. Bring your own soda or water bottles

 Although this varies by cruise line, many will allow you to bring a case of water bottles or even soda onto the cruise.
 Always check your cruise line’s policy on what you can and cannot bring onto a cruise ship.

 A case of water bottles can be picked up near the cruise port and brought straight on board.
 Keep in mind that although the water is safe to drink on the cruise ship, you’ll definitely want to bring water bottles with you on cruise port days.

 An alternative to hauling a case water bottles onboard, is packing good refillable water bottles, which you can fill up with safe to drink water on the cruise ship.

-What to pack on a cruise: 25+ most recommended Amazon Items to Bring on a cruise
+What to pack on a cruise: 50 Useful Amazon Items to Bring on a cruise

 6. Buy the cruise beverage package

 Should you buy an “all you can drink” beverage package?
 The fact is that a cruise line beverage package may or may not be worth it for you.

 Having cruised both with an all inclusive beverage package, I can attest to how wonderful it is to not have to think and calculate these expenses.
 Drinks on cruise ships can be expensive, and in many cases, if you’re having 6 or more drinks a day, you’ll find it pays for itself.